 “Stilled Habitats: Mitford, White, and Paranaturalist Time,” North American Victorian Studies Conference, Purdue University, September 2006.

 “Stillness: Mitford, White, Austen,” Narrative Conference, Society for the Study of Narrative Literature, Louisville, KY, March 2005.

 “Reorienting the Scientific Frontier: Victorian Tide-pools and Literary Realism,” North American Victorian Studies Association (NAVSA), Toronto, Ontario, October 2004.

-“Natural History, Regimes of Induction, and the Victorian Detail.”
-‘What’s New in Victorian Studies?’
-Conference, City University of New York Graduate Center, New York, NY, May 2004.
+“Natural History, Regimes of Induction, and the Victorian Detail,” Invited Lecture.
+What’s New in Victorian Studies?
+Conference, CUNY, New York, NY, May 2004.

-“Pansies and Faded Rosebuds: Austen’s Blooming Heroines Reworked,” Modern Language Association, New York, NY, December 2002.
+“Pansies and Faded Rosebuds: Austen’s Blooming Heroines Reworked,” Modern Language Association, New York, NY, December 2002

 “Taxonomical Cures: Herbalist Medicine and Elizabeth Gaskell’s Realism,” Victorians Institute, Columbia, SC, October 2000.